tcallred/tcallred.github.io/content/posts/fp_in_cpp.md

 > Above is a platter of functional programming capabilities in C++.
 You can see several languages features on display: const keyword, lambdas, ranges, and higher order functions.
 Note: *Must run with C++23, and `std::ranges::to<>()` is only available in the latest version of msvc as of this writing.*
 >

 C++ is a powerful language with support for many paradigms of programming.
-The tools the language gives you allow you to shape your code however you like (occasional awkwardness notwithstanding).
+The tools the language gives you allow you to shape your code almost however you like.
 In recent time, C++ has gotten increased support for functional programming.
-In this article, I will summarize the main points from reading the book “Functional Programming in C++” in hopes that this can be good quick reference for anyone wishing to learn the topic.
+In this article, I will summarize the main points from reading the book [Functional Programming in C++](https://www.manning.com/books/functional-programming-in-c-plus-plus) in hopes that this can be good quick reference for anyone wishing to learn the topic.

 # Contents